 It is among the oldest sugar factory in Mauritius, the origin is from the 1780s.
 It was a big factory and closed down in 2014.

 A very beautiful place and popular for photoshoots.
 The Belle Mare sugar mill was created in 1822 and later closed in 1875.

 Near the beautiful village of Clemencia, situated the Belle Rose sugar mill which was built in 1851 and closed in 1890.

 Near Cascade Cresson region, situates the Beau Bois chimney, built-in 1831 and remained active until it was closed in 1906.

-No exact date on its origin.
 According to some scholars, it was founded at the beginning of the 19th century and closed in 1899.

 Among the owners was Louis de Ravenel, then William Hewetson.
 The sugar factory was built-in around 1844, closed in 1925.

 It is the tallest sugar mill chimney in Mauritius.
 The first name was Espoir, built-in 1820 and later ceased to operate in 1906.

 A sugar mill with 2 gorgeous chimneys.
 Probably built by Pierre Renaud in 1831.
 It was centralized by Constance in 1873.